qianxusheng/tech-notes-archive/notes/Java.md

 - **class:** a blueprint of object
 - **inferface:** a collection of methods without implementation
 - **package:** a namesapce that organizes classes and interfaces
+- **type:** Note that types refers to classes, interfaces, enumerations, and annotation types.
+Enumerations and annotation types are special kinds of classes and interfaces, respectively, so types are often referred to in this lesson simply as classes and interfaces.

 language basics:
 ---